GanuLabs

 Relaxed Tailoring Is Leading Silhouettes

-Seasonal transitions are one of the harder styling moments because weather is inconsistent and layering logic matters.
+Seasonal transitions are one of the harder styling moments because weather is inconsistent and layering logic matters more than during stable-weather seasons.
+The gap between a 45-degree morning and a 65-degree afternoon demands outfits that can be adjusted throughout the day, which is where most people struggle.

 Frequently Asked Questions